exonum/exonum-doc/src/advanced/consensus/requests.md

 - If the message corresponds to a height higher than the one on which the node is, ignore the message.
-- If the node has `Propose` c with the corresponding hash at the given height, send it.
+- If the node has `Propose` with the corresponding hash at the given height, send it.

 ### `RequestTransactions`

-The node sends all transactions that we have from those that were requested, as separate messages.
+The node sends all transactions that it has from those that were requested, as separate messages.
 Transactions can either be already committed or be in the pool.
-If we do not have any of the requested transactions, don't send anything.
+If the node does not have any of the requested transactions, don't send anything.

 ### `RequestPrevotes`